Wasp Nest Removal

 Is It Really A Wasp Nest?

 Sometimes certain bees can be mistaken for wasps – Mason Bees, Mining Bees, Honey Bees or Bumble Bees.
+Both bees and wasps have similar colouring and have painful stings.
+However, there are some distinctive differences in their behaviour, nest making and their diet.
+More information can be found here.

 Is Wasp Nest Removal Necessary?